profunktor/redis4cats/site/docs/transactions.md

 # Transactions

-Redis supports [transactions](https://redis.io/topics/transactions) via the `MULTI`, `EXEC` and `DISCARD` commands. `redis4cats` provides a `RedisTransaction` utility that models a transaction as a resource via the primitive `bracketCase`.
+Redis supports [transactions](https://redis.io/topics/transactions) via the `MULTI`, `EXEC` and `DISCARD` commands. `redis4cats` provides a `RedisTransaction` utility that models a transaction as a `Resource`.

-- `acquire`: begin transaction
-- `use`: send transactional commands
-- `release`: either commit on success or rollback on failure / cancellation.
+Note that every command has to be forked (`.start`) because the commands need to be sent to the server asynchronously and no response will be received until either an `EXEC` or a `DISCARD` command is sent.
+Both forking and sending the final command is handled by `RedisTransaction`.

+These are internals, though.
+All you need to care about is what commands you want to run as part of a transaction and handle the possible errors and retry logic.

 ### Working with transactions

 The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `exec` function every time you want to run the given commands as part of a new transaction.

-Note that every command has to be forked (`.start`) because the commands need to be sent to the server asynchronously and no response will be received until either an `EXEC` or a `DISCARD` command is sent.
-Both forking and sending the final command is handled by `RedisTransaction`.
-Every command has to be atomic and independent of previous results, so it wouldn't make sense to chain commands using `flatMap` (though, it would technically work).
+Every command has to be atomic and independent of previous Redis results, so it is not recommended to chain commands using `flatMap`.

+Below you can find a first example of transactional commands.

 ```scala mdoc:invisible
 import cats.effect.{IO, Resource}